 - 1. Lectures

-- 2. Seminars,
+- Seminars.

 - 3. Colloquiums, exercises, internships, tutorials, excursions.

-2For classes which are wholly or largely made up of elements of the types listed in sentence 1 nos.
-2-3 above, participant numbers may be limited under § 30 (5) 1 LHG if training could not otherwise be guaranteed in accordance with the regulations or if a limitation is necessary for other reasons of research, teaching or patient care.
+2For classes completely or primarily composed of elements of the class types set out in sentence 1 nos.
+2-3, admission numbers may be limited, under § 30 para.
+(5) p.1 LHG if training could not otherwise be guaranteed in accordance with the regulations or if a limitation is necessary for other reasons of research, teaching or patient care.
 3Subject-related techniques in particular are to be taught in these classes along with interdisciplinary, professionally-oriented qualifications.
 4In addition, students are to have the opportunity to work in small groups to develop the ability to present the knowledge obtained both verbally and in written form.
 5In addition, within the framework of § 30 (5)(1) LHG the right to participate in classes may be restricted or admission to part of the course may be made dependent on the completion of certain coursework, if training could not otherwise be guaranteed in accordance with the regulations or a limitation is necessary for other reasons of research, teaching or patient care.